HTantawy/AI-Powered-Media-Generation-Platform/README.md

 # Runware Media Generator

-A modern React web application demonstrating AI-powered image and video generation using the Runware API.
-Built for the Graduate Roles Practical Assessment.
+Runware Media Generator is a sleek React web application that showcases the power of AI-driven creativity through the Runware API
+.
+Designed as part of the Graduate Roles Practical Assessment, this project demonstrates how developers can integrate cutting-edge AI models into a modern frontend experience.

 ## Features